Gumeracha, South Australia: Facilities

 Gumeracha is the regional centre for the area.
 It contains a primary school, hospital, community centre, sports Adelaide Hills Council (the main office is at Woodside).
 There is also a golf course in Kenton Valley south of the town.

-Several wineries, including Guthrie Wines, Unico Zelo and Talunga Premium Wines, operate in Gumeracha and in nearby areas.
+Several wineries operate in Gumeracha and in nearby areas.

 The most notable attraction of Gumeracha is the "biggest rocking horse in the world" – standing at 18.3 m (approximately the height of a six-storey building), it is just east of the town on Main Road and serves to advertise the toy factory and wildlife park.

-Gumeracha is also home to Applewood Distillery, Australia's highest altitude distillery, specialising in Gin and Amaro showcasing native Australian botanicals like finger limes and strawberry gum.
+Gumeracha is also home to Applewood Distillery, Australia's highest altitude distillery, specialising in gin and Amaro showcasing native Australian botanicals like finger limes and strawberry gum.

 Transport

 The area is not served by Adelaide's public transport system.
 As of 2010 LinkSA operates a coach service from Tea Tree Plaza Interchange at Modbury to Gumeracha and Mount Pleasant.